 Funds don’t grow on trees.
 Cost overrun in one project may make another stall or even fall.
-So, nations are realizing that they need to procure projects that deliver on time and on budget without jeopardizing the public's wellbeing or the environment at large.
+So, nations are realising that they need to procure projects that deliver on time and on budget without jeopardising the public's wellbeing or the environment at large.

 Seems like a tall order, right?
-Well, that’s exactly why governments are turning to BIM.
-Not only does the method provide a way to build smarter, safer, and greener, but it also offers a way to get maximum value out of scarce funds.
+Well, that’s exactly why governments are mandating BIM.
+Not only does the method provide a way to build smarter, safer and greener, but it also offers a way to get maximum value out of scarce funds.

-According to ECSO’s Building Information Modelling in the EU construction sector, full-scale digitalization in non-residential construction would lead to annual cost savings of:
+According to ECSO’s Building Information Modelling in the EU construction sector, full-scale digitalisation in non-residential construction would lead to annual cost savings of: